Norwich walk:

 Inspiration from the letters

-1. Resource: Pick any one, or collection, of the Paston letters This Is Paston: Search the Paston Letters and Documents.
+1. Resource: Pick any one (maybe be Margery Brews' Valentine letter, the reference to the Maid's Head Hotel, or one of John Paston III's that relate to this trail.
+Letters are free to view here: This Is Paston: Search the Paston Letters and Documents.
 You could do a character or place-name search to get a selection.
 Pick out key phrases or words that stand out for you.

 2. Preparation: In the scenes the Pastons write about, imagine hearing the Pastons talk, what key words or phrases are stressed, repeated, echo your feelings or theme?